-7.1 OVERVIEW OF THE MUNICIPAL BUDGET
+6.1 OVERVIEW OF THE MUNICIPAL BUDGET

-It is recommended that this section should be read with the attached adopted 2017/2018 Budget of the municipality.
+It is recommended that this section should be read with the approved 2018/2019 Budget of the municipality.
 UThukela district municipality is faced with the massive task of eradicating its substantial backlogs in service provision.
 This would require massive resources to address.
 It is now paramount to concentrate on the financial planning part of this IDP to determine how and when these backlogs can be addressed on a sustainable basis and within the context of available resources.